hbctraining/BMI714_Intro_to_HPC/lessons/R_on_o2.md

 > **Note 3:**
 >
 > Talk to the folks at HMS RC to find out which packages are already installed.
-For additional information please take a look at their [how-to guide available online](https://wiki.med.harvard.edu/Orchestra/PersonalRPackages).
+For additional information please take a look at their online ["how-to" guide](https://wiki.med.harvard.edu/Orchestra/PersonalRPackages).

 ## Running R scripts on O2